generation-org/JAVA/JAVA-2 - Java IDE IntelliJ Idea/README.md

 8. Add a breakpoint to first line *String test = "Hello";*
 9. Run your application again on Debug mode and observe how the variable test changes.

- ## Part2: Importing an existing project into IntelliJ Idea
+ ## Part 2: Importing an existing project into IntelliJ Idea
  1. Download this repository
  2. Exctract the downloaded files
  3. Click on the *File* menu of the IDE and select the option open project and select the folder of the exctracted files